-Prym kindly sent me their denim sewing trolley, and matching sewing machine bag to review.
+This Prym sewing trolley review will show you their denim sewing trolley, and matching sewing machine bag used for transporting your sewing machine.
 Handily they stack on top of each other so you can use the trolley handle and wheels to move both.
 The sewing machine bag has a strap on the back which slips over the handle and holds it on securely.
 I have the blue denim version, but it also comes in a black and white polka dot design too.

-I go to regular sewing groups and workshops and I usually end up bringing several bags with me, plus my sewing machine.
-I also have a bad back after tearing a muscle in my back last summer so I really struggle with the weight of a sewing machine so an all in one solution like this is just what I was looking for.
+I regularly go to sewing groups and workshops and I usually end up bringing several bags with me, plus my sewing machine.
+I also have a bad back after tearing a muscle in my back so I really struggle with the weight of a sewing machine.
+The all in one solution of the Prym sewing trolley is just what I was looking for.